Rate this page

 Fire safety within the home is an extremely important issue, covered by both the Housing Act 2004 and the Regulatory Reform (Fire Safety) Order 2005.

-LACORS, the Chartered Institute of Environmental Health, and the Chief Fire Officers Association have produced extensive Guidance on fire safety in housing (PDF, 1.58MB) and an Update to the fire safety guidance (PDF, 341KB)
+LACORS, the Chartered Institute of Environmental Health, and the Chief Fire Officers Association have produced extensive Guidance on fire safety in housing (PDF, 1.58MB) and an Update to the fire safety guidance (PDF, 341KB).

 The Council and Cheshire Fire and Rescue Service each have responsibilities for enforcing fire safety, with the Council in the main having the lead responsibility in residential properties.
 These responsibilities and working arrangements are set out in Fire Safety Protocol for Cheshire (PDF, 1.03MB).

-The Cheshire Homestamp Guide (PDF, 4.98MB) is a guide to fire safety in Houses Multiple Occupation and has been endorsed by the local authorities in Cheshire together with Cheshire Fire & Rescue Service.
+The Cheshire Homestamp Guide (PDF, 4.98MB) is a guide to fire safety in Houses Multiple Occupation and has been endorsed by the local authorities in Cheshire together with Cheshire Fire and Rescue Service.
 Acknowledgement goes to the Homestamp Consortium in the West Midlands for the production of the Guide.

 Cheshire Fire and Rescue Service's website contains a range of useful information about making the home safe from fire, and how to carry out a fire safety risk assessment.